Here at SoPoCo we do not shy away from discussing topics that other websites and other ‘authors’ are too afraid to confront.

 The lack of black owned businesses was one of the motivating factors that caused me to look into business ownership back in 1998.
 The next decade would be an eye opener for me, as time after time, the very black people I wanted to help, would shoot down the very idea of working together.
 I came across a video a few weeks ago that really hit home.
 It’s a video that holds nothing back, and speaks the Truth – Black Men Are Not Spending Money In The Right Places.

-As he spoke about Black men becoming philosophers on the black community, but are unwilling to do anything to fix the issues in it – I thought about the reasons we launched SoPoCo in the first place; Me and several other black men sit around all the time discussing the problems in our community; Initially it felt like a good idea, to launch a platform for us to bring those issues to the rest of the world; and get some real discussions going.
+As he spoke about Black men becoming philosophers on the black community, but are unwilling to do anything to fix the issues in it, I thought about the reasons we launched SoPoCo.
+Me and several other black men sit around all the time discussing the problems in our community.
+Initially it felt like a good idea, to launch a platform for us to bring those issues to the rest of the world and get some real discussions going.

 But as you see, most of them are not writing anything at all.

-This is the common problem I have faced since being in business for myself; and since deciding I wanted to help black people out; Partnering up with black people is tough – especially when You are black.
-There are so many issues within our community, that it is nearly impossible to fix them.
+This is the common problem I have faced since being in business for myself.
+I wanted to help black people out.
+Partnering up with black people is tough – especially when You are black.
+There are so many issues within our community, that it is nearly impossible to fix them all.
 The video above mentions how blacks refuse to practice Group Economics.
 That’s exactly one of those problems right there.
 It’s not an easy fix.

 Why is that?